benjaminbrindle/vista_ssm/README.md

             N_CLUSTER - number of clusters
-            NUM_CPU - number of processors to run on FIX - list of parameters to be fixed throughout algorithm NUM_LGSSM - number of lgssms to use in kmeans initialization for each time series MAX_ITER - maximum number of iterations to run algorithm before termination EPSILON - stopping tolerance used to evaluate absolute difference among parameters between steps BIC - bool of whether to output information criteria
+            NUM_CPU - number of processors to run on FIX - list of parameters to be fixed throughout algorithm adding 'mu', 'P', 'A', 'Gamma', 'C', and 'Sigma' to the list will keep the respective parameters fixed to their initialized value
+            NUM_LGSSM - number of lgssms to use in kmeans initialization for each time series (used 30 in experiments) MAX_ITER - maximum number of iterations to run algorithm before termination (used 500 or 1000 in experiments) EPSILON - stopping tolerance used to evaluate absolute difference among parameters between steps (used 0.1 in experiments)
+            BIC - bool of whether to output information criteria

     dataset: ndarray(n_samples,n_time,dim_y,1)